rpherbig/rpherbig.github.io/_posts/2019-10-25-facilitation-dont-lose-before-you-start.markdown

+---
-# Facilitation: Don't Lose Before You Start
+title: Facilitation: Don't Lose Before You Start
+layout: post
+---

 So you want to facilitate a workshop for a team?
 Maybe you're external to the team and have been asked to help by facilitating.
 Awesome, it'll be fun.
 Just show up at the time and place annnnnnnd you've already lost.